jjgroenendijk/muskrattrap/website/content/_index.md

 ## Get Involved

 We welcome contributions from the community.
-Check out our [GitHub repository](https://github.com/jjgroenendijk/muskrattrap) for more details on how to get involved.
+Check out our [GitHub repository](https://github.com/jjgroenendijk/muskrattrap)!